ArashPartow/exprtk/readme.txt

       be enclosed with single-quotes.
       eg: 'Frankly, my dear, I don't give a damn!'

- (10) User defined functions can have up to 20 parameters.
+ (10) User defined normal functions can have up to 20 parameters.
+      Where as user defined vararg-functions can have unlimited an number of parameters.

  (11) The inbuilt polynomial functions can be at most of degree 12.